What is the role of Java Full Stack Developer?

 3. JavaScript:

-JavaScript is a programming language that adds interactivity to web pages.
-It allows you to respond to user actions (like clicks and keyboard input), validate forms, load new content dynamically without refreshing the page (using AJAX), and more.
+It is a programming language that manages the interactivity of web pages.
+JavaScript will allow you to listen to all kinds of user activity (mouse clicks and keyboard input), add validation to forms, dynamically load new content without refreshing the whole page (using AJAX), and much more.

 Front-End Frameworks

-Once you're comfortable with the basics of HTML, CSS, and JavaScript, it's time to analyze modern front-end frameworks that simplify the development process and allow you to build more complex applications efficiently.
+Once you've become comfortable with the basics of HTML, CSS, and JavaScript, it is time to examine modern front-end frameworks for organizing your web development efforts, providing abstraction and ease of development, and creating more comprehensive applications efficiently.

 1. React